puppetlabs/puppet-docs/source/pe/3.7/install_windows.markdown

 Once the installer finishes:

 * Puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes (by default).
 You can now assign classes to the node as normal; [see "Puppet: Assigning Configurations to Nodes" for more details](./puppet_assign_configurations.html).
-After the first puppet run, the MCollective service will also be running and the node can now be controlled with live management and orchestration.
-The puppet agent service and the MCollective service can be started and stopped independently using either the service control manager GUI or the command line `sc.exe` utility; see [Running Puppet on Windows](/windows/running.html#configuring-the-agent-service) for more details.
+After the first Puppet run, the MCollective service will also be running and the node can now be controlled with live management and orchestration.
+The Puppet agent service and the MCollective service can be started and stopped independently using either the service control manager GUI or the command line `sc.exe` utility; see [Running Puppet on Windows](/windows/running.html#configuring-the-agent-service) for more details.
-* The Start Menu will contain a Puppet folder, with shortcuts for running puppet agent manually, running Facter, and opening a command prompt for use with the Puppet tools.
+* The Start Menu will contain a Puppet folder, with shortcuts for running Puppet agent manually, running Facter, and opening a command prompt for use with the Puppet tools.
 See [Running Puppet on Windows][running] for more details.

     ![Start Menu icons][startmenu]
 * Puppet is automatically added to the machine's PATH environment variable.
 This means you can open any command line and call `puppet`, `facter` and the few other batch files that are in the `bin` directory of the [Puppet installation](#program-directory).
 This will also add necessary items for the Puppet environment to the shell, but only for the duration of execution of each of the particular commands.